BlacksilverConsulting/ImgOverlay/var/imaging/resources/migr8/README.md

 ## Database Migration

-If you also need to move the application database from the old host to a new one, run this command on the old host:
+If you also need to move the application database from the old host to a new one, run this command on the old host to make a copy of the live database:

 `su - postgres -c "pg_dump images | gzip > /tmp/img-migr8.dump.gz`

+If you are migrating from a system that is not live (mounted), and you did not specifically take a backup while it was running, you can copy the last daily automatic backup:

+`cp /mnt/lv_root/home/backup/images-daily.dump.gz /tmp/img-migr8.dump.gz`

+(As above, alter the source path to match your circumstances.
+This example shows the old system mounted at `/mnt/lv_root`.)

 After you transfer the file to the new host, you can restore it like this: